trstlabs/intento/docs/kb/index.md

 ---
-order: 1
+order: 0
 parent:
   title: Knowledge Base
-  order: 3
+  order: 1
 ---

 # Introduction

-Knowledge base contains information that cover different aspects of Trustless Hub: from how Trustless Contracts and automated messages work to creating Trustless Items.
+Knowledge base contains information that cover different aspects of Trustless Hub: from how to set privacy controls to how AutoMessages work.

 If you are wondering how the components work, and how the Hub functions, the Knowledge base will be the place to be.

-If you're new to Trustless Hub or want to go through a series of tutorials, visit the [Developer Guide](/guide/).
+If you're new to Trustless Hub watch [this explainer video](https://www.youtube.com/watch?v=dNQuvKha9uU&feature=emb_title) (2:16 minutes)

-TODO